thedart76/aframe-blink-teleportation/README.md

 ### Important Notes

-⚠️ Since you are using `raycaster="objects: .clickable"`, don't forget to set `class="clickable"` also on all the other objects that the user can interact with in your scene.
+⚠️ Since the **blink-teleportation** component automatically sets selective intersactions using `raycaster="objects: .clickable"`, don't forget to set `class="clickable"` on all the objects the user can interact with in your scene.

 ⚠️ Because of the order-dependent rendering in A-Frame, make sure to place the lines of code for the camera rig and its child entities at the bottom of the HTML mark-up.